 And via configuring permissions for this repo you can approve new model versions for production.

 Let's build an example using repository from Get Started.

-That repo already have some models in it:
+That repo already have a

 Let's create new repo first: